Anteru/sjson/Readme.md

 Usage
 -----

-The library provides two methods, `dumps` and `loads`. `dumps` encodes an object as SJSON, and `loads` decodes a string into a Python dictionary.
+The library provides four methods, similar to the Python JSON module.
+These are:

+* `dump`: Encode an object as SJSON and write to a stream.
+* `dumps`: Encode an object as SJSON and return a string.
+* `load`: Decode a SJSON encoded object from a stream.
+* `loads`: Decode a SJSON encoded object from a string.

 Changelog
 ---------

+### 2.0.1

+* Add `dump` in addition to `dumps` for consistency with the Python JSON module.
+* Additional PEP8 conformance tweaks.

 ### 2.0.0